|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Immediate post-adoption support available

-To support families who adopt children and address the need for short-term intervention services, the Minnesota Department of Human Services is funding a new program through the Minnesota Adoption Resources Network called HELP.
+To support families who adopt children and address the need for short-term intervention services, the Minnesota Department of Human Services is funding a new program through the MN ADOPT called HELP.
 The program is designed to streamline the referral process and to provide immediate interventions that may include:

 Study concludes permanency rates higher when youth are authentically engaged